HtetLinMaung/starfableio/README.md

 npm run dev
 ```

-This command starts a local development server and watches for file changes.
+This command launches a local development server and watches for file changes. ✨ Hot reload for the win!

-## Building for Production
+## 🏗️ Building for Production

 To build the project for deployment: